-Once LDL cholesterol is in your liver it can eventually be filtered out of your body.
-A low HDL level is considered a risk factor for heart disease, while high HDL has a protective effect.
+Once LDL cholesterol is in your liver, it can eventually be filtered out of your body.
+A low HDL level is considered a risk factor for heart disease.
+A high HDL has a protective effect.

-Unfortunately, researchers have yet to provide a definitive answer about testosterone and cholesterol.
+Researchers have yet to provide a definitive answer about testosterone and cholesterol.
 It’s important to understand that there may be a connection.
 If you decide to use testosterone therapy, make sure you consider all of the risks and benefits.

 Follow your doctor’s advice about a heart-healthy lifestyle, and take any prescribed medications.
 This can help keep your cholesterol, blood pressure, and other manageable risk factors under control.